globality-corp/cookiecutter-microcosm-sagemaker/.github/PULL_REQUEST_TEMPLATE.md

 ##### Checklist

 * [ ] Functionality has been tested end-to-end in a local environment.
+* [ ] Functionality has been tested end-to-end in a devN environment.
+* [ ] QA and Product signed off on this change and approve of it moving forward
+* [ ] Automation passed
+* [ ] My schema migration is following the guidelines: [Schema migrations policies](https://globality.atlassian.net/wiki/spaces/D/pages/1020761227/Schema+Migrations)
 * [ ] All changes are covered by automated tests including edge cases.
 * [ ] API is backwards-compatible for upstream and downstream services.
 * [ ] Relevant documentation (including comments) has been added or updated.